hannahmetzler/hannahmetzler.github.io/emomis.md

 ## Internships

-* March-July 2024: Gabija Auilute
+* March-July 2024: Gabija Aurylaite from University of Vienna runs our first large social identity intervention.
 * June-August 2023: Ruggero Lazzaroni from RWTH Aachen did a summer research internship at the CSH, funded by an Erasmus scholraship, to investigate the validity of the NewsGuard news reliability ratings
 * Since September 2023: Adam Urosevic joined us for an internship with Jula Lühring on reconstructing the Austrian Twitter network around political news, in relation to the reliability of news shared.